Protection after a flood, during a fire, volcano or industrial work

 The 3M Half Facepiece Reusable Respirator Assembly is NIOSH approved for environments containing certain oil and non-oil based particles and helps provide protection in a variety of applications including welding, brazing, torch cutting, metal pouring, soldering, and exposure to lead asbestos, cadmium, arsenic, and MDA at concentrations up to 10 times the Permissible Exposure Limit (PEL).
 It is remarkably comfortable, soft, and lightweight, and features easy-to-adjust head straps.
 The swept-back design of the cartridges helps improve balance and visibility and has easy-to-adjust head straps allow for a customized fit to the user, however, unlike the other 3M respirators, these respirators seem to need an extra size up, so if you are a male that is around 5’7″ you would need a large.

-When used to capacity, the included cartridges can be removed and replaced with new P100 Filter/Cartridges or other NIOSH approved 3M™ 2000 or 2200 Series Filters or 6000 Series Cartridges.
+When used to capacity, cartridge replacement is optimal.
+The included cartridges can be removed and replaced with new P100 Filter/Cartridges or other NIOSH approved 3M™ 2000 or 2200 Series Filters or 6000 Series Cartridges.
 The respirator can also be disassembled, cleaned, and reused quite easily.

 The 3M Half Facepiece Reusable Respirator 7500 provides protection against particulates and a wide variety of gases and vapors as well as provide respiratory protection at concentrations up to 10 times the Permissible Exposure Limit (PEL) when used with approved 3M cartridges and filters.
 The reason why this specific respirator was made was to deal with comfort issues that many people were having, so 3M designed this respirator out of silicone keeping the hard contact points soft and flexible against the face.